Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

 Managers and aspiring leaders who need to improve their technical literacy, understand how data can be applied to actionable operational insights, and pitch their data-driven projects will find what they need in this program.
 Informative virtual lectures, productive online discussion, relevant case studies, and interactive exercises help you absorb and retain the information you need to thrive in today’s data-centric environment.

-Note: The online version of Data Driven Decision Making for Managers will be delivered in its entirety over two days (seven hours online per day).
+Note: All program content will be delivered live and will not be recorded.
+The online version of Data Driven Decision Making for Managers will be delivered in its entirety over two days (seven hours online per day).

 - Learn how to apply data to forecasting, marketing, product development, business intelligence, and other core strategic goals.